daaronr/eamt_gitbook_public/README.md

 _This work provides substantial public goods, whose benefit is shared among the partner organizations and the EA community._

-{% hint style="info" %}
-_**Watch this space:**_ We will be discussing our new approach here shortly, as well as differentiating what we do from the organizations listed below.
-{% endhint %}

 #### Other relevant/new organizations and initiatives&#x20;